isomerpages/moe-oasispri/_oasis-family/Parents/Parents' Voices.md

      style="width:100%">
 <figcaption> <strong>Debashis Aloknath Ghosh</strong> </figcaption>
 </figure>
 <p>My son started his primary education in Oasis Primary school in 2019.
 He adjusted well to his classmates and he took a fond liking to his teachers.
 The teachers have been extremely attentive to the needs of the children under their tutelage.
 Now in his 3rd year in OPS, my son enjoys attending school each day.
-I find that he is able to understand and enjoy subjects like English and Mathematics by following the instructions of his teachers in school and revising what he has learnt at home.The school premises are clean.  <br>
+I find that he is able to understand and enjoy subjects like English and Mathematics by following the instructions of his teachers in school and revising what he has learnt at home.
+The school premises are clean.  <br>

 The form teacher and other subject teachers update my child's learning progress to me frequently.  <br>